Aadarsh805/Unify/README.md

 - We implemented the real-time database feature using Supabase's real-time subscription API, which allowed us to push data updates to clients in real time, creating a seamless user experience.

 ## 📚References
-* To design the user flow, we have used ExcaliDraw.
-Here is the link: [HTF Project](https://drive.google.com/file/d/17dXd3w6h0vpuxi6s9mIwu0__RoCoIfbE/view?usp=sharing)

-* For documentation, we have used [Notion]() file.

 * To check deployment, visit this link 👉 [Unify](https://www.unifying.world/)

 This project is in a very early stage so anybody who's familiar with **ReactJS**/**NextJS**/**Typescript**/**TailwindCSS** can contribute.
 If you don't feel ready to make a contribution yet, no problem at all.
 You can also contribute to this `ReadMe` section or the **Documentation** part of our project.